poshjosh/automate-jamstack/README.md

 └───assets/
     └───banner.jpg
     └───facebook-icon.png      - optional, has a default
+    └───instagram-icon.png     - optional, has a default
+    └───linkedin-icon.png      - optional, has a default
     └───profile-pic.jpg
+    └───reddit-icon.png        - optional, has a default
     └───site-icon.png
+    └───tiktok-icon.png        - optional, has a default
     └───twitter-icon.png       - optional, has a default
+    └───youtube-icon.png       - optional, has a default
 ```

 - Stick to these image types: `(jpg|jpeg|png|gif)`.